faisalmemon/ios-crash-dump-analysis-book/markdown/Symbolification.md

 5   UIKit                         	0x000000018db56ee0 -[UIViewController loadViewIfRequired] + 1020
 ```

-Lines 0, 1, 2, 5 are the same in both cases because your developer environment will
+Lines 0, 1, 2, 5 are the same in both cases because our developer environment will
 have the symbols for the iOS release under test.
 In the second case Xcode will
 look up the DSYM file to clarify line 4.
 It tells us this is line 33 in file
 PlanetViewController.mm.
 This is: